New Directions for Child and Adolescent Development

 The mission of New Directions for Child and Adolescent Development is to provide scientific and scholarly presentations on cutting edge issues and concepts in the field of child and adolescent development.
 Each volume focuses on a specific new direction or research topic, and is edited by an expert or experts on that topic.

 Content Areas.
 Any topic in the domain of child and adolescent development can be the focus of a volume.
-Topics can include social, cognitive, educational, emotional, biological, and socio-cultural issues that bear on children and youth, as well as issues in research methodology and other domains.
+Topics can include social, cognitive, educational, emotional, biological, health, demographic, economical, and socio-cultural issues that bear on children and youth, as well as issues in research methodology and other domains.
 Topics that bridge across areas are encouraged, as well as those that are international in focus or deal with under-represented groups.
 Volumes deal with infancy, childhood, adolescence, emerging adulthood, or bridge across these age periods; or occasionally stretch into adulthood.

 A Focus on Concepts and Ideas.
 The primary mission for NDCAD is to be a vehicle for the development and communication of new concepts and ideas.
 Each volume introduces a new approach, examines a new issue or question, or evaluates old issues with a new lens.
 Creativity, innovation, and excellence are the coin of the realm.
 Use of evidence to back or develop ideas is necessary, but authors whose primary goal is to publish empirical findings on a specialized topic should consider other outlets.